-This may be challenging but finding an apartment community or landlord that focuses on the importance of child safety can make your life significantly easier when it comes time to baby proof your home.
-There are landlords that recognize the importance of a child safe community and home in order to limit their liability in potential damages.
-An apartment community or landlord that is concerned about child safety may take action before you even move in by making sure there are proper hand rails and anti-slip materials for all stairways, replacing blinds and window furnishings that have long cords, making sure doors and windows lock appropriately, and checking fire alarms and carbon monoxide detectors.
-Additionally, an apartment community or landlord that recognizes the importance of baby proofing for child safety will also be more likely to be flexible and make allowances in you making changes to the property when you are baby proofing your home.
+This may be challenging, but finding an apartment community or landlord that focuses on the importance of child safety can make your life significantly easier when it comes time to baby proofing your home.
+There are landlords who recognize the importance of a child safe community and home in order to limit their liability in potential damages.
+An apartment community or landlord who is concerned about child safety may take action before you even move in by making sure there are proper hand rails and anti-slip materials for all stairways, replacing blinds and window furnishings that have long cords, making sure doors and windows lock appropriately, and checking fire alarms and carbon monoxide detectors.

 Baby gates are a great tool to help keep little ones from entering areas that could be dangerous.
 The obvious place to use a baby gate is at the top of a staircase (although we’re fans of placing one at the bottom too!)
 But there are also many other areas of your home that you can use a baby gate in such as blocking access to the kitchen, bathroom, and laundry/utility rooms.
 These rooms often have chemicals, appliances, and other belongings that can pose a threat to a curious child that doesn’t know better.
 Keeping children blocked off from entering these areas is the first step in child proofing your home.

-There are many different types of baby gates available to choose from.
-The best ones are ones that you are able to install by screwing them into the wall, but if your landlord will not allow for this type of baby gate to be used there are others available that use pressure against the wall to keep the gate in place.
+There are many types of baby gates available to choose from.
+The best ones are ones you can install by screwing them into the wall, but if your landlord will not allow for this type of baby gate to be used, there are others available that use pressure against the wall to keep the gate in place.
 Make sure you do your research early on and find the baby gate that will be right for your home.

 There are many baby proofing tools that are out on the market today that will help make your rental home or apartment as safe as can be for your baby.
 There are baby proofing products available for things such as cabinets, toilets, refrigerators, electrical outlets, windows, doors, and so much more.